mohibjehangir/nodejs-api-pipeline/README.md

 It includes:

-- A root `/` endpoint returning a sample "Hello World!' message response.
+- A REST API whose root `/` endpoint returning a sample "Hello World!' message response.
 - A `/status` endpoint that returns dynamic metadata:
   - `description` from a JSON file
   - `version` from metadata and CI/CD Build Number
   - `sha` from latest Git commit hash
+- A Github Actions Workflow to package the Application into a Docker Image and publish to Github Container Registry.

 ##  Features